spacemaze/cppl/levitation/Levitation.md

 3. Instantiation.
 4. Code generation.
 5. Linkage.

+Note, that former "Parse and emit" step is expanded onto two steps, namely "3.
+Instantiation" and "4.
+Code generation".

 ### Preamble
 Preamble step is optional.
 Preamble supposed to contain code used by every